Home / Compare Energy / Guide to renewable energ…

-As the name suggests, it’s a source of power that won’t run out.
-These sources also produce less harmful emissions or even none at all, making them an attractive alternative to hydrocarbons like oil and coal if you’re concerned about the environment.
+As the name suggests, it’s a source of power that is created from natural sources that are constantly replenishing themselves or won’t run out.
+These renewable energy sources also produce less harmful emissions or even none at all, making them an attractive alternative to hydrocarbons like oil and coal if you’re concerned about the environment.

 Renewable green energy has a range of benefits for both the planet and you as a consumer.
 Some of the benefits of renewable energy include: